hunglongtrangithub/sdh-cuda/README.md

 - Execution times for the CPU and GPU implementations.
 - Speedup comparisons between CPU and GPU.

-## TODO

-- [ ] **Plot Execution Time vs Block Size:** Generate a graph to visualize the execution time of all GPU implementations as a function of block size.
+Check out the `plots/` directory to see the execution time of all GPU implementations as a function of block size, number of atoms, and resolution.

 ## References